geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah, yeah.
 I mean, OpenCL has this other problem with the sub buffers are annoying.

 ##### **Geohot** [[00:36:20](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2180)]
 I mean, there's a reason no one likes OpenCL.
-But, uh...
+But, uh..
 Cool.
 Yeah, yeah.

 ##### **Geohot** [[00:36:29](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2189)]
-I think, yeah, per for the...
+I think, yeah, per for the..
 Per for the CPU offloading and getting rid of that.
-It's like 10...
+It's like 10..
 It's like 10 microseconds, it seems like for kernel synchronization.

 ##### **Geohot** [[00:36:43](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2203)]
-Yeah, that seems...
+Yeah, that seems..

 ##### **Nimlgen** [[00:36:45](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2205)]
 I mean, that seems a lot.

 ##### **Geohot** [[00:36:47](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2207)]
-But...
+But..

 ##### **Geohot** [[00:36:50](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2210)]
-Yeah, I mean, it's a full...
-It's a full atomic...
+Yeah, I mean, it's a full..
+It's a full atomic..
 It's a full atomic to memory.
-It's a lot better than it was, but still, I think we got to go to...
-The AQL thing is using like this secret...
+It's a lot better than it was, but still, I think we got to go to..
+The AQL thing is using like this secret..
 There's like a bunch of like secret MMIO on the mechs that synchronize them all.
 And the quickest way to do this is just use AQL.
-I mean, then also the advantage to using AQL is we can start...
+I mean, then also the advantage to using AQL is we can start..
 Like, we can make it a perfect copy of what HIP is doing.

 ##### **Geohot** [[00:37:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2237)]
 And I will continue to prod AMD and tell them AQL is stupid.
 Yeah, okay.
 So yeah, going to finish AM, then AQL, I think, is faster to implement and then CPU holding.
 Cool.